SergeyKstnko/Sudoku/README.md

 Sudoku game with.
 The goal of this game is to visualize the backtracking algorithm.

-# Concepts that were used
+# Concepts
 * Backtracking algorithm
 * Classes
-* Pygame: GUI, drawing and listening
+* Pygame: GUI, drawing and listening to events

 # Dependencies
 * pygame